 If the glass is clear and flat (such as a plate or casserole dish), you can engrave the mirrored image into the back of the glass.
 This will put the engraving on the far side, where it will not be touched by food or other possible contaminates, while still being perfectly visible.

 To engrave the underside of an object, place the object in the laser cutter upside down - all other steps remain the same in terms of where you place it and using Center Engraving (if needed).
 In the layout software, import your images, and then horizontally flip the image.
 Then simply position the image, load the settings, and send the job as you normally would.

 Click on the object to select it.
 On the top menu, choose "Object" and then "Flip Horizontal."

 In Adobe Illustrator:

 Click on the image(s) to flip and then in the Object menu, select "Transform" and then "Reflect".
 In the new window that pops up, select Vertical Axis and click "Ok".

-There is a rotary attachment at Library 21c and Sand Creek that can engrave rounded objects, such as wine glasses and bottles.
+There is a rotary attachment available for each laser engraver that can engrave rounded objects, such as wine glasses and bottles.
 Please see the Rotary Attachment page for instructions and more information on what types of objects will work.